Midland Group

 The Midland Group is an international trading and investment holding company.
 Registered in Guernsey under the name Midland Resources Holding Ltd, the group owns a number of subsidiaries across the agriculture, manufacturing, real estate, shipping and steel industries.
-The group's co-founders are billionaires Alexander Shnaider (chairman), a Russian-born Canadian national, and Ukrainian-born Eduard Shifrin of London, UK.
+The group's co-founders are billionaires Alexander Shnaider (chairman), a Soviet-born Canadian national, and Ukrainian-born Eduard Shifrin of London, UK.

 Primarily active in the Commonwealth of Independent States as well as Eastern Europe and the Far East, the Midland group of companies has a presence in 34 countries worldwide.

 According to the Panama Papers, in 2010, Shnaider sold at least half of Midland's ownership in Zaporizhstal steel mill to buyers financed by Russian state-owned Vnesheconombank, who were then themselves acquired by the development bank.
 Shnaider used proceeds from the sale to partially meet cost overruns at his Toronto Trump Tower.

 Electric Networks of Armenia

 In 2002, Electric Networks of Armenia (ENA) was privatized by Midland Resources Holding.
 100% of ENA shares were sold to Midland Resources Holding company.